VirtoCommerce/vc-docs/storefront/developer-guide/docs/integrations/storyblok/category-page-integration.md

 # Overview

-In this article, we will integrate `Storyblok CMS` into the category page of the `Virto Commerce Storefront`.
-The integration will allow you to create and manage content in `Storyblok CMS` and display it in the `Virto Commerce Storefront`.
+In this article, we will integrate `Storyblok CMS` into the category page of the `Virto Commerce vue-b2b-theme`.
+The integration will allow you to create and manage content in `Storyblok CMS` and display it in the `Virto Commerce vue-b2b-theme`.

 To use `Storyblok CMS` with the page you need to follow these steps:

 1. **Create page model**: First, you need to create a page model in the `Storyblok CMS` for the category page.
 The page model should define the properties of the catalog page and how it should be rendered in the `Storyblok CMS`.
-2. **Add Storyblok to the page component**: After creating a page model, you need to add `Storyblok` to the page component in the `Virto Commerce Storefront`.
+2. **Add Storyblok to the page component**: After creating a page model, you need to add `Storyblok` to the page component in the `Virto Commerce vue-b2b-theme`.
 This will allow you to fetch content from `Storyblok` and display it in the catalog page.
 3. **Create content**: After creating a page model, you can start creating content in the `Storyblok CMS`.
 You can create content by adding components to your page model and filling them with content.

 ## Create Page Model in Storyblok